eugenioLopezRamos/slika-photography/README.md

 **DONE**

+- Change the images on the home tab
 - Theres a small bug when moving the slides to the left and to the right or viceversa (to be fixed later, its a small bug.) - Fixed anyway
 - when there are too many posts, the bar becomes very slow to drag, need to adjust that
 - Scrollbar click not working correctly when theres too many posts, cant get to lower half